 A managed package ensures that your application and other resources are fully upgradeable.
-To create and work with managed packages, you must use a Developer Edition organization and register a namespace prefix.
+To create and work with managed packages, you must register a namespace prefix.
 A managed package includes your namespace prefix in the component names and prevents naming conflicts in an installer's organization.
 After a managed package is released, the application or component names are locked, but the package developer can still edit these attributes.

-- API Version - Description
+- API Version

+- Description

 - Label

 - Language

 - Markup

-Apex Class Considerations for Packages

-Keep these considerations in mind when you develop Apex classes for packages.
+Apex Class Considerations for Packages Keep these considerations in mind when you develop Apex classes for packages.